 Why did you decide to be a teacher?

 I don’t feel that I decided to be a teacher, I feel that it chose me.
 I know that I came to this earth with a special gift to share, that of a true and genuine love of and for children.
 Ever since I was a little girl, I loved my teachers and I loved “playing” teacher.
 My parents got me a big chalkboard and I would spend hours teaching my pretend class.
 One of my best Christmas presents was a bundle of old, used teacher manuals my mom had asked a teacher for.
 I cherished them.
 Being around children makes me truly happy.
 They love and trust in such a beautiful and pure way.

 What is your favorite part of being a teacher?

-Share an example of when a student had an "Ah-Ha!" moment in your classroom.
+Share an example of a student having an “AH-HA” moment in your classroom.

-What is the most important thing you hope your students take from your class?
+What is the most important thing that you want your students to take from your class?

 The most important things that I want them to take away from my class are these: I know that I am special and unique.
 I know Mrs. Inglish believes in me.
 I can use my voice in a kind and bold way to stand for what I believe.
 I am responsible for myself: through my words, my actions and my reactions.
 I can think win-win and try again, and again, and again.